ojasbhosale/Book-Scraper/README.md

     GET /scrape/: Scrape books from the website and store them in the database.

 ## Database Structure

-The database contains a single table named books with the following columns:
+**The database contains a single table named books with the following columns**:
     id: Primary key
     title: Book title
     price: Book price